atorralba/atorralba.github.io/_posts/2018-11-07-HackTheBox-Reel.md

 print "Sent!"
 ```

 As you can see, what it does is simply crafting and e-mail with subject "Greetings", from "hey@megabank.com", to "nico@megabank.com", some stupid text and the malicious file attached to it (specified when calling the script), and then it connects to Reel and tries to use the SMTP server to send it.
-What do we have to loose?
+What do we have to lose?

 ```
 # cp /root/.msf4/local/msf.doc .